 Officer: Check if room empty, move to the next room Leaver: Check if pre-evacuation time is over.
-Check exit and evacuate wolf eats sheep & communication AGENTS COMMUNICATE Lif they communicate sheep night have some actions
+Check exit and evacuate agent are not always human being, they can be door, animals, etc as long as it has agent characteristics

+AGENTS COMMUNICATE

 - Direct Communication: Agents can communicate directly with each other through message passing.
-Agents can send messages that contain information or requests, and other agents can receive and respond to those messages. - Agent can leave in b in env. and other can grab that info Indirect Communication: Agents can also communicate indirectly through the environment or by changing the state of shared variables.
-For example, an agent might leave a trail of pheromones to signal the presence of a resource. - Broadcasting: Agents can broadcast information to all other agents in the system, rather than sending targeted messages to specific agents.
+Agents can send messages that contain information or requests, and other agents can receive and respond to those messages. - Indirect Communication: Agents can also communicate indirectly through the environment or by changing the state of shared variables.
+For example, an agent might leave a trail of pheromones to signal the presence of a resource. ex : semut yg ninggalin tandanya untuk semut lain - Broadcasting: Agents can broadcast information to all other agents in the system, rather than sending targeted messages to specific agents. ex : fire evacuation in building, one agent inform all agents (people) to get out from building